jerseycheese/BootHillGM/Docs/DevelopmentRoadmap.md

   - Provide feedback for attempted use of unavailable items
 - [ ] Integrate inventory with other game systems (e.g., combat)

-Prevent usage of items not in inventory
-Provide feedback for attempted use of unavailable items
-- [ ] Integrate inventory with other game systems (e.g., combat)

 3.4 Character Summary
 - [x] Implement character summary generation
 - [x] Integrate summary display in character creation process